microsoft/secure-software-supply-chain-on-aks/config/environment.md

   - [infra/steps/aks.sh](../scripts/infra/steps/aks.sh): used to name the provisioned AKS cluster (`${RESOURCE_PREFIX}aks`), the user-managed managed identity for Ratify (`${RESOURCE_PREFIX}RatifyAksIdentity`) and the federated credential for use by workload identity in the AKS cluster (`${RESOURCE_PREFIX}RatifyFederatedIdentityCredentials`) so the Ratify pod can authenticate as the user-managed managed identity.
   - [infra/steps/keyvault.sh](../scripts/infra/steps/keyvault.sh): used to name the provisioned Key Vault  `${RESOURCE_PREFIX}kv`.

-## SIGNING_CERT_NAME

-The friendly/display name for the leaf certificate used for signing in the pipelines.
-Stored in Azure Key Vault.

-It is set as a part of infrastructure provisioning by combining `PROJECT_NAME` with "-pipeline-cert".

-**Script references**:

-- [infra/provision.sh](../scripts/infra/provision.sh): value is set as `${PROJECT_NAME}-pipeline-cert`
-  - [infra/steps/certs.sh](../scripts/infra/steps/certs.sh): used to check if the signing cert already exists in Key Vault; if not, the CA and leaf signing certs are created.
-  - [certs/create_signing_cert_kv.sh](../scripts/certs/create_signing_cert_kv.sh): using the local certificate authority, a leaf certificate is created via a certificate signing request from Key Vault to the local CA. The created certificate is stored in Key Vault with this as its friendly / display name.

 ## RESOURCE_GROUP_NAME

 The name of the resource group created.